BlackMonkey314/Blooket-Hacks/README.md

-I just started coding.
-Don't blame me because of my code.

-Joke: Why should you date a computer scientist?
-Because you'll get his hardware

 If your wondering about my username, I made it in elementary school.
-Payed the price later on in life, but it's whatever.
-I like the name anyway.
+I like the name.